United States passport

-United States passports are passports issued to citizens and nationals of the United States of America.
+United States passports are passports issued to citizens and non-citizen nationals of the United States of America.
 They are issued exclusively by the U.S. Department of State.
-Besides passports (in booklet form), limited-use passport cards are issued by the same government agency subject to the same requirements.
-It is unlawful for U.S. citizens and nationals to enter or exit the country without a valid U.S. passport or passport-replacement document compliant with the Western Hemisphere Travel Initiative, though there are many exceptions; waivers are generally granted for U.S. citizens returning without a passport, and the exit requirement is not enforced.
-As of 2022, United States passport allows visa-free travel to 186 countries and territories, ranking as the 7th most powerful in the world in terms of travel freedom.
+Besides passports (in booklet form), limited-use passport cards are issued subject to the same requirements.
+It is unlawful for US citizens and nationals to enter or exit the country without a valid US passport or passport-replacement document compliant with the Western Hemisphere Travel Initiative, though there are many exceptions; waivers are generally granted for U.S. citizens returning without a passport, and the exit requirement is not enforced.
+As of October 2025, a United States passport allows visa-free travel to 180 countries and territories, being ranked as the twelfth most powerful in the world in terms of travel freedom per the Henley Passport Index tied with the Malaysian passport.

-U.S. passport booklets conform with recommended standards (i.e., size, composition, layout, technology) of the International Civil Aviation Organization (ICAO).
-There are five types of passport booklets; the State Department has issued only biometric passports as standard since August 2007.
-U.S. passports are federal property and must be returned to the government upon demand.
+U.S. passport booklets conform with recommended standards (i.e. size, composition, layout, technology) of the International Civil Aviation Organization (ICAO).
+There are five types of passport booklets; the State Department has issued only biometric passports since August 2007.
+US passports are federal property and must be returned upon demand.

 By law, a valid unexpired U.S. passport (or passport card) is conclusive (and not just prima facie) proof of U.S. citizenship, with the same force and effect as proof as certificates of naturalization or citizenship if issued to a U.S. citizen for the full period allowed by law.
-U.S. law does not prohibit its citizens from holding passports of other countries.
+U.S. law does not prohibit its citizens from also holding passports of other countries.